<em>Washingtonia</em>, skirt palm: to plant, to grow and to care for

 Washingtonia robusta - Mexican Fan Palm

-Washingtonia robusta is a handsome palm similar to W. filifera, but has a finer, more slender stipe, with slightly shorter petioles and inflorescences.
-It is also valued for its superb palmate foliage.
+Washingtonia robusta is a handsome palm resembling W. filifera, but with a thinner, more graceful stipe and slightly shorter petioles and inflorescences.
+It is also appreciated for its superb palmate foliage.
 Less hardy than W. filifera, it nevertheless tolerates down to −5 °C.

 • Flowering time August, September